pambalos/npi-enrichment-script/README.md

 There are two scripts in this repo, one is the `s3sync.sh` script which simply uses the aws cli to download the files from the s3 bucket, and the main python `app.py` script which does everything.

 I mainly included the `s3sync.sh` script just because that's how I originally checked if the file was available, and thats how I would have checked on a cloud environment.

-1. Make the `npi-data/` directory in the root directory of the project, and adjust the CONFIG_VARIABLES at the top of the `app.py` file if needed to match your environment.

-2. The `app.py` file is the main script, and should be run with the following command (from the `/src` directory):
+1. The `app.py` file is the main script, and should be run with the following command (from the `/src` directory):
 ```bash
 python3 app.py
 ```